WasiqB/coteafs-appium/README.md

 ```
 If this won't solve the issues, than you need to remove old versions from your **.m2** repository from your local machine for both **SnakeYaml** and **Google's Guava**.

-# Following not yet supported
+# Following not yet supported:
-Windows platform is not yet supported which will be done later.
-We will decide the priority and release it in new releases.
 * Windows Devices.
 * Simulators / Emulators.
 * Starting of Appium server from script for iOS devices.